flamedfury/flamedfury.com/src/posts/2024/2024-09-18-wellington-brick-show-2024.md

 My son was excited to see the display of the Lego Speed cars as we've collected and built a few of those together.

-The Wellington Lego User Group looks to do a lot of charity donations thorugh the club.
+The Wellington Lego User Group looks to do a lot of charity donations through the club.
 They had a few raffles going over the weekend and I brought a few tickets but never got the call.

 They also had a scavenger hunt going that kept my son entertained throughout our time there.
 Twelve of the displays had hidden mini figs hidden in the displays that you had to find to recieve a stamp on your card.
 He managed to complete the challenge and entered the prize drawer but I don't think we were selected as a winner.